Vyral/base-template/_posts/2019-03-08-find-an-agent-with-a-specialty.md

 ---
 layout: post
 title: Find an Agent With a Specialty
-date: 2019-03-08 16:05:05
+date: 2019-03-08 16:05:00
 tags:
   - Real Estate
 excerpt: >-
   Does your agent specialize in selling homes?
 If not, you may want to find one who does.
 enclosure:
-pullquote: 'If we don’t get it sold, we’ll buy it for a fair price ourselves.'
+pullquote: We specialize in residential real estate because it’s what we know best
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true